 Campbell Union School District participates in the National School Lunch Program.
 Students may also bring cold lunches from home and/or a nutritious snack to eat during the morning break.
-Cold milk and juice are available for a nominal fee to students with cold lunches.
-Information regarding school lunch procedures, use of student identification cards and payment information is sent home the first day of school and in school bulletins throughout the school year.
+Our cafeteria serves breakfast during morning recess and lunch during noon recess.
+Students will need their lunch cards in order to receive breakfast and/or lunch.
+See our website for daily lunch options.